-4. Cook on low, for 15-17 minutes or until the quinoa reaches the desired softness.
+4. Cook on low, for 15 minutes or until the quinoa reaches the desired softness.

 5. Once the quinoa is finished, cover and set aside until remainder of the sauté is complete.

-11. Add in the sautéed veggies and the cooked quinoa and stir everything together.
+9. Turn off the heat but keep the pan on the hot burner.
+Add in the sautéed veggies and the cooked quinoa and blend everything together evenly.